-In the above equation, D(p, X, A, Y) is a function, a mathematical object that has (in the present case) p, X, A and Y as "inputs" and produces a value (in this case a value of q as an "output."
+In the above equation, D(p, X, A, Y) is a function, a mathematical object that has (in the present case) p, X, A and Y as "inputs" and produces a value (in this case a value of q) as an "output."
 (If you are not familiar with the concept of function, you may want to check the appendix on functions.)

-As to the variables in the above equation, q is quantity demanded (e.g., # tickets sold); p is price; X corresponds to a set of product characteristics (e.g., talent quality); A measures marketing variables such as advertising, branding, etc; Y refers to income and other consumer demographics (average age, gender, etc).
+As to the variables in the above equation, q is quantity demanded (for example, the number of tickets sold); p is price; X corresponds to a set of product characteristics (for example, acting talent); A measures marketing variables such as advertising, branding, and so on;

+Y refers to income and other consumer demographics (average age, gender, and so on).